“A few of us are going to happy hour after work. Want to join?”

 If you accept, you risk complicating your professional relationship.
 If you decline, you could unintentionally give the impression that you dislike your employees or aren’t interested in getting to know them.

 So how do you draw the line between work and play?
+Should managers socialize with employees outside of work?

 PRO: You’ll get to know your employees better